ValerieSalgado/APLN552/README.md

-# APLN552: Special Topics in Natural Language Processing
+# APLN552: Special Topics in Natural Language Processing Final Project
+Author: Valerie Salgado

 ## How Code-Switching and Cognates Affect Surprisal In Language Models

-# Project Overview

-This project explores how a language model trained only on English handles bilingual input, particularly code-switching and cognates between English and Spanish.
-Inspired by Degani et al. (2018), who found that bilinguals activate both languages during reading, this project investigates whether a statistical bigram model shows similar difficulty when encountering unexpected language switches.

-The main question:
-**Does a model trained on English struggle to predict the next word when it sees Spanish or cognates?**
+This project looks at how a simple English-trained language model handles bilingual sentences, especially those with code-switching and cognates.
+The model was tested on English-only and mixed English-Spanish sentences to see how surprisal changes.
+This helps show how language models react when they see words from a different language.

+## Main Research Question:
+**Research Question: How does code-switching and using cognates affect a language model’s ability to predict the next word?**

-## Hypothesis
+## Hypothesis:

-- The model will show **low surprisal** for English input (which it's trained on).
-- It will show **high surprisal** for Spanish input and for sentences with cognates.
-- Cognates alone won’t help the model predict if the surrounding context is unfamiliar.
+**A model trained only on English will have higher surprisal when reading Spanish sentences, even if the words are cognates.
+Code-switching will make prediction harder.**

+The results and data are included in this project.
+You can find surprisal scores for both English and Spanish sentences, along with the code used to calculate them.
+All the data files, scripts, and graphs are organized in the folders provided.